csiro/ccam-ccam/README.md

 ## Building CCAM

-To build CCAM with the intel, gnu and cray fortran compiler use
+To build CCAM with the Intel (default), Nvidia, GNU or Cray fortran compiler use the corresponding build option below

 ```
 make
+make NVIDIA=yes
 make GFORTRAN=yes
 make CRAY=yes
 ```

-CCAM also has limited support for GPUs and OpenMP, which can be enabled with
+CCAM also has limited support for GPUs, which can be enabled with

 ```
-make GPU=yes OMP=yes
+make GPU=yes
 ```

 Debugging is also enabled with